-The Council is required under the Smoke and Carbon Monoxide Alarm (England) Regulations 2015 (the Regulations) to prepare and publish a Statement of Principles which it must follow when determining the amount of a penalty charge.
+The Council is required under the Smoke and Carbon Monoxide Alarm (England) Regulations 2015 ("the 2015 Alarm Regulations") to prepare and publish a Statement of Principles which it must follow when determining the amount of a penalty charge.

-The Council may revise its statement of principles at any time, but where it does so, it must publish the revised statement.
-The current statement of principles is to be used when deciding on the amount for the penalty charge.
+The Council may revise its Statement of Principles at any time, but where it does so, it must publish the revised statement.
+The current statement of principles is to be used when deciding on the amount of the penalty charge.